National code: CUA51020

 • Successful completion of Year 12 of high school, as evidenced by a copy of your higher school certificate or

-• Successful completion of a Certificate IV qualification from TAFE NSW as evidenced by a copy of your transcript or certificate
+• Successful completion of a Certificate IV qualification from TAFE NSW as evidenced by a copy of your transcript or certificate, and

 Entry recommendations